 - Ask people to speak about their experiences with the deceased.

 - Encourage the sharing of some humor as well as poignant situations.

 - Share memories by asking people to bring photos and mementos.

 - Release butterflies to commemorate the release of a person’s pain after a lengthy illness.

 - Make a memory book or box and ask everyone to contribute a picture or item.

 - Craft a memory quilt with squares of fabric from the person’s clothing.

 - Purchase packets of the person’s favorite flower or vegetable seeds, and ask everyone to plant them in honor of the deceased.

 - Play a video or slide show of the deceased having fun at different times of his or her life.

-- Ask people to jot a memory of the person on a card and put it in a jar.
-Later, you can either read these memories aloud or put them together in an email that you send later.
+- Ask people to jot down a memory of the person on a card and put it in a jar.
+Later, read these memories aloud or put them together in an email that you send later.

 - Make a playlist of the deceased person’s favorite music for everyone to enjoy.
 Music evokes emotion, so be prepared for laughter, tears, and everything in between.